Argyraspides/Telos/README.md

 This is the source code for a highly improved version of my previous physics engine, which will also be able to run on any modern browser through the Emscripten toolchain (compilation into WebAssembly).
-It uses the SDL2 graphics library for graphics output.
+It uses the SDL2 graphics library for graphics output and ImGui for the UI.
 Upon completion, you may use the engine on my website [here](https://gaugamela.me).
 It is still in the planning stages.
 For the moment, a bare-bones build toolkit and some boilerplate SDL2 code are provided if you wish to build from source.

 ## Prerequisites